 Take an inspirational trip to Taunina in Fairweather House, Sir Lowry Road.
 Unassumingly tucked away in a quiet corner of the building, you’ll find a myriad brightly coloured bespoke teddy bears which are transforming the lives of the incredible women who have made them.

 STREET ART WALKING TOUR

 Explore Woodstock’s colourful side streets on a guided Street Art Walking Tour.
-This two hour experience is hosted by an enthusiastic and knowledgeable mural artist and gives you a glimpse into a number of this eclectic suburbs’ different facades.
+This experience is hosted by an enthusiastic and knowledgeable mural artist, Juma Mkwela, and gives you a glimpse into a number of this eclectic suburbs’ different facades.

 DRESS ME UP

 This second hand store in Salisbury Road, Woodstock, is an absolute treasure trove.
 The have fantastic retro items, including quirky accessories, coats, and boots.
 They stock both men’s and women’s clothes, so make a day of it.

 Garden Court Nelson Mandela Boulevard is a delightfully convenient, superb destination for business and leisure travellers alike.
 Offering easy access to major highways, this Tsogo Sun hotel is a mere 15 minutes from Cape Town International Airport while also being close to the Cape Town International Convention Centre and bustling CBD.
 A host of conferencing options are offered for business travellers, while holidaymakers are also catered to with ease.

 DOUBLE TREE BY HILTON HOTEL

 DoubleTree by Hilton Hotel Cape Town overlooks the busy Cape Town harbour, with an impressive backdrop of the green slopes of Devil’s Peak.
 It offers easy access to the vibrant downtown area and the central business district.
 Cape Town International Airport is just 15 minutes away.
 Best of all, you’re welcomed on arrival with their signature chocolate chip cookie.